lucabattistella/relative_quasimaps/README.md

-# relative_quasimaps
+# Relative Quasimaps

-Blah blah.

-here is a test

-Test1
+Paper on relative quasimaps a la Gathmann.

+Copyright 2017 Luca Battistella and Navid Nabijou